 Improved Illinois extends contract of OC Barry Lunney Jr.

-CHAMPAIGN, Ill.
-(AP) Illinois offensive coordinator Barry Lunney Jr. has agreed to a one-year contract extension through the 2025 season, the school announced Wednesday.
+CHAMPAIGN, Ill. — Illinois offensive coordinator Barry Lunney Jr. has agreed to a one-year contract extension through the 2025 season, the school announced.

 Lunney, who is earning $675,000 this year, will be paid $800,000 in 2023 and $825,000 each of the following two years.